BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

 classification map(s) in Napari.
-This can be done in the directory display from inside PalmettoBUG, or you can open Napari in a separate terminal from PalmettoBUG and navigate to the relevant directories using your system native file explorer app.
-If you use the directory display inside PalmettoBUG’s pixel classification tabs, then the image will also be loaded into Napari beneath the classification prediction, allowing you to easily go back and forth between the predictions and the original image.
+This can be done in the directory display from inside PalmettoBUG, or you can open Napari in a separate terminal from PalmettoBUG and navigate to the relevant directories using your system native file managing app.
+If you use the directory display inside PalmettoBUG’s pixel classification tabs, then the source image will also be loaded into Napari beneath the classification prediction, allowing you to easily go back and forth between the pixel class predictions and the original image.

 Creating Unsupervised Classifiers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~